Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 You can view job queries, job output, job logs, and Yarn logs for Hive jobs.

 In the most recent release of the tools, you can see what’s inside your Hive jobs by collecting and surfacing Yarn logs.
 A Yarn log can help you investigating performance issues.
-For more information about how HDInsight collects Yarn logs, see Access HDInsight application logs programmatically.
+For more information about how HDInsight collects Yarn logs, see Access Apache Hadoop YARN application logs.

 To view Hive jobs:

 Select a job.
-In the Hive Job Summary window, select one of the following:
+In the Hive Job Summary window, select one of the following links:

 - Job Query